Shab00/Over-Under2.5Goals/README.md

 ## Current Focus

+Recent work — Telegram & delivery
+- Focused on snapshot‑based reproducibility: predictions are saved to CSV snapshots which are loaded by the API and used by the sender to ensure the exact rows sent are logged.
+- Lightweight deployment: Docker + simple worker scheduler approach; sender can be run locally or as a one‑off Docker job.

 - **Target Variable**: HomeWin (home team wins)
 - **Key Goal**: Push predictive accuracy as close to 70% as possible; demonstrate real-world business value via simulation and decision support.

 ---

 ## Usage

+Recent work — Telegram & delivery
+- The README below includes exact commands to run the API, build the Docker image, and run the Telegram sender.
+The sender writes to deliveries.db in the repo so you have an auditable delivery history.

 Quick start — get the project running and reproduce key results.